zaturday/mfecplaybook/ex294/shortlist-remind.md

 ```
+- gpg_rpm
-yum_repository
+- yum_repository
-file  > optional is setype for using security context
+- file  > optional is setype for using security context
-copy   > optional is setype for using security context and changing src to contect for write some to file
+- copy   > optional is setype for using security context and changing src to contect for write some to file
-dnf, yum
+- dnf, yum
-gpg_rpm
-firewalld  #collection posix firewalld
+- firewalld  #collection posix firewalld

+services

 ```

 ```